motif-project/motif-node-docker/readme.md

 # Motif Deployment Guide

 This guide provides comprehensive instructions for deploying the Motif application using Docker and Docker Compose.
-Motif testnet is based on Holesky(eth testnet) and signet(btc).
+Motif testnet is based on Holesky (Ethereum testnet) and Signet (Bitcoin testnet).

-The Operator Node communicates with Motif core contracts deployed on holesky.
-[Here](https://github.com/Layr-Labs/eigenlayer-contracts/tree/testnet-holesky?tab=readme-ov-file#current-testnet-deployment) are the latest contract addresses and furthur details on these contracts.
+The Operator Node communicates with Motif core contracts deployed on Holesky.
+[Here](https://github.com/Layr-Labs/eigenlayer-contracts/tree/testnet-holesky?tab=readme-ov-file#current-testnet-deployment) are the latest contract addresses and further details on these contracts.

-This setup runs Bitcoin Signet node and runs it inside the container.
+This setup runs a Bitcoin Signet node inside a container.

 ---